Remote work? Van life? Really?

 I aced that one!

-I admit Health & Fitness goes down hill if I’m in the camper van for a long time.
-I try to break up van time with cat-dog-housesits via Trusted Housesitters.
-Housesits allow me to get a dog and cat fix, give me room to move around, catch up on my work and hold design challenges while I have space and fast internet.
-Also, while housesitting, I try to get my bum back into a firm, round shape instead of seat-shaped blob of flesh.
+I admit Health & Fitness goes downhill if I’m in the camper van for a long time.
+That’s one of the reasons I try to break up van time with cat-dog-housesits via Trusted Housesitters.
+Housesits allow me to get a dog and cat fix, give me room to move around, catch up on my work and hold dress design challenges while I have space and fast internet.
+Also, while housesitting, I try to getting my bum back into a firm, round shape instead of seat-shaped blob of flesh.

 Are your twelve categories balanced?
 Or do you think your life is super off-kilter?
 Leave a comment below if you want to share what works or does not work in your Wheel of Life.